mangesh2m/mangesh2m/README.md

 I am now actively applying and building expertise in the **Docs-as-Code (DAC) methodology**, leveraging Markdown, Git, GitHub, Jekyll, and CI/CD for agile documentation pipelines.

-I'm currently focusing on expanding into **API Documentation**, applying DAC principles to developer-centric content.
+I'm also focusing on expanding into **API Documentation**, applying DAC principles to developer-centric content.

 ### 📫 Let's Connect!